What Will You Study

 In your final year, you will consolidate your French language skills and tailor your degree to your personal and professional interests, selecting from a range of modules including Criminal Careers and Criminal Justice Research.

-You will also benefit from our excellent connections with NGOs, charities, and local Criminal Justice Agencies such as Lancashire Police and HMP Lancashire Farm.
-You will be able to visit the prison and engage in collaborative learning, and analyse data from Lancashire Police; this data is then often used by the force.
-All of this helps you to make professional connections and get a head start on your chosen career.
+You will benefit from our excellent connections with NGOs, charities, and local criminal justice agencies such as Lancashire Police and HMP Lancaster Farms.
+There will be opportunities for you to visit the prison and engage in collaborative learning, and analyse data from Lancashire Police.
+All of this helps you to make professional connections, learn more about criminal justice agencies, and get a head start on your career.

-We will support you if you wish to take on voluntary work experience, with the Citizens Advice Bureau or Lancashire Constabulary's Special Constables, or as a Criminology Student Ambassador undertaking admissions outreach work.
+We’ll also support you if you wish to take on voluntary work experience, and we have previously provided opportunities with the Citizens Advice Bureau and Constabulary's Special Constables.